County Galway Ireland · Co. Galway · Ballyconneely Save · Share

 Alcock and Brown

-Captain John Alcock and Lieutenant Arthur Brown took off from Newfoundland in a modified Vickers Vimy bomber on the morning of 14 June 1919 and flew through cloud, fog, ice and the dark for sixteen hours and twelve minutes.
-They were aiming for the Marconi masts at Derrigimlagh bog near Clifden — navigating by radio direction-finding — but the fog was too thick and Brown thought they had missed Ireland entirely.
-They crash-landed nose-first in the bog at Derrigimlagh, five kilometres south of Ballyconneely.
-The plane was wrecked.
+Captain John Alcock and Lieutenant Arthur Brown took off from Newfoundland in a modified Vickers Vimy bomber on 14 June 1919 and flew through cloud, fog, ice and dark for roughly sixteen hours.
+They were aiming for the Marconi masts at Derrygimlagh near Clifden, navigating by radio.
+The fog was so thick that Brown thought they had missed Ireland entirely.
+They came down nose-first in the bog at Derrygimlagh, just east of Ballyconneely, and wrecked the aircraft.
 Both men walked away.
-Within a week they had £10,000 from the Daily Mail and knighthoods from George V. The memorial cairn is still there.
+Within days they had a 10,000-pound Daily Mail prize and knighthoods from George V. A memorial marks the spot.

 Things to do outside.